Super Nasal-Oral Ratiometry System

 The term follows the convention established by Fletcher (1970), who coined "nasalance" to describe the ratio of nasal to total acoustic energy during speech — aerodynamic nasalance applies the same ratio principle to airflow rather than acoustic energy.

 Because aerodynamic nasalance is derived from airflow sensors, it is not affected by resonant frequencies — unlike acoustic nasalance, which is influenced by the resonant properties of the vocal tract.
 It is also not affected by acoustic crossover between the nasal and oral chambers, or by background noise — making SNORS robust in a wide range of clinical and research settings.
 Additionally, aerodynamic nasalance can be calculated for both voiced and unvoiced sounds, whereas acoustic nasalance is limited to voiced sounds only.
-Aerodynamic nasalance also approaches zero when velopharyngeal closure is maintained, regardless of nasal cavity resonance or vowel context — see below for a fuller explanation.
+Aerodynamic nasalance also approaches zero when velopharyngeal closure is maintained, regardless of nasal cavity resonance or vowel context.

 Acoustic nasalance measures the ratio of nasal to total acoustic energy.
 Even with effective velopharyngeal closure, nasal cavity resonance can generate a measurable nasal acoustic signal.
 This occurs because intense oral airflow can cause the velum to flex under high intra-oral pressure, acoustically coupling energy into the nasal cavity — an effect particularly associated with vowels produced at high intra-oral pressure.
 Acoustic nasalance values also vary with vowel context due to differences in vocal tract resonance between vowel sounds.
 In these situations, a non-zero acoustic nasalance score does not necessarily indicate incomplete velopharyngeal closure.
 Aerodynamic nasalance is not subject to these effects — when no nasal airflow is present, aerodynamic nasalance approaches zero regardless of nasal cavity resonance or vowel context (Sharp, 2000).